benarmstead/music_monitor/README.md

 `cargo build --release`

-The loggging program is intended and designed to be run in the background on boot.
+The logging program is intended and designed to be run in the background on boot.

 # Output
 `<Title>, <Artist>, <Album>, <Genre>, <Song Length>, <Track number>,	<Year>,	<Play date>, <Play time>, <Volume>`